-\subsection{The Blackjack Problems}
+\subsection{The blackjack problems}

-The simulations employ the standard S-17 blackjack rules.
+The simulations are conducted under standard S-$17$ blackjack rules, with an eight-deck shoe used for card dealing.
 The variant considered allows early surrender and double-after-split (DAS), but does not permit re-splitting or surrender after a split.
 The Basic Strategy rules used in this study follow the standard charts available in \cite{blackjackapprenticeship_strategy_charts}.

-\subsection{Overall Specifications}
+\subsection{Overall specifications}